top of page

 EARLY SETTLER

 James Dunn was better known as a wheelwright, pastoralist and builder.
-He was contracted with John McKail to build the first Albany Jetty and was also appointed Gaoler and Police Constable in 1841-1849 and a Member of the Albany Town Trust in 1860.
+He was contracted with John McKail to build the first Albany Jetty, was also appointed Gaoler and Police Constable in 1841-1849.

 John McGovern